 While the cost of your insurance will eventually go back down (provided you don’t get any further tickets), it can take a while.
 You can talk to an agent from the company to find out when you can expect your rate to drop.

-While the base fee of a ticket for 1 to 15 mph over the speed limit is $35, there are other fees to consider when talking about the total cost of speeding ticket in California.
+While the base fee of a ticket for 1 to 15 mph over the speed limit is $35, there are other fees to consider when talking about the total cost of a speeding ticket in California.

 The state of California puts a 20% surcharge on all traffic tickets, including ones for speeding.
 The court operation cost alone is $40, but there is also a conviction assessment fee of $35.

 Depending on the circumstances of your speeding ticket, you might also be required to pay penalty fees.
 There is a court penalty assessment fee of $7 for every $10 of the ticket’s base fine.
 The state penalty assessment fee is 100% of the base fine.
-The DNA identification fund penalty assessment is $4 for every $10 of the base fine.
+Also, the DNA identification fund penalty assessment is $4 for every $10 of the base fine.